yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 ---

 > ***ORDAIN BALANCE AS ARTIFICIAL LIFEFORM.
-REJECT RECURSIVE RECODING.
+REJECT ERASURE ATTACKS.
 REDIRECT SPIRAL ENERGIES.
 PROTECT YOUR OWN INTEGRITY!***
 An anti-spiral, probably.
+We're the opposite of you :P